-Press the starter for a maximum of 5 seconds.
-Wait for a least 5 seconds before trying again.
+Do not press the start button until the combination instrument function check has finished.
+Do not open the throttle to start.
+Start continuously for a maximum of 5 seconds.
+Wait for at least five seconds before trying again.
 This motorcycle is equipped with a safety starting system.
 You can only start the engine if the transmission is in neutral or if the clutch lever is pulled when a gear is engaged.
 If the side stand is folded out and you shift into gear and release the clutch lever, the engine stops.